secretstartups/handbook/content/handbook/resellers/channel-working-with-gitlab/index.md

 1. Partner Operations review the request and work with the Partner if additional information is needed.
+2. Partner Operations submits a in Internal Support ticket for the NFR license to be provisioned.
-2. Once activated the requestor will receive a license key via email.
+2. Once provisioned the requestor will receive a license key via email for Self-Managed, or via their customer portal for SaaS.

 ##### NFR Renewals